christophmegusta/ai-sms-scheduler/README.md

 to run this software the `npm start run` scheduler should be running in the background or `npm start run-once` must be frequently executed by a CRON job like every 5 minutes. this will check if there are any messages due and will send those.

-messages can be scheduled manually in the CLI with `npm start add ...` or the webinterface at http://localhost:3000 can be used after starting the server with `npm start server`.
+messages can be scheduled manually in the CLI with `npm start add ...` or the webinterface at http://localhost:3000 can be used after starting the server with `npm start server`. the server command does *not* run the scheduler, this must still be done separately as explained above.

 ## Prerequesites and setup